graphcore/flan-t5/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | Flan-T5 is (probably) all you need | Hugging Face | Inference | [![Gradient](https://assets.paperspace.io/img/gradient-badge.svg)]()

+This notebook demonstrates using Flan-T5 for some common NLP tasks like text generation, sentiment analysis, advanced named entity recognition, question answering, intent classification, summarization and text classification.

-The notebook shows that if you have an existing Flan-T5 application based on Hugging Face, you need to change just two lines of code to be able to run on IPUs.
-Then, we demonstrate using Flan-T5 for some common NLP tasks like text generation, sentiment analysis, advanced named entity recognition, question answering, intent classification, summarization and text classification.
+Note: If you have an existing Flan-T5 application based on Hugging Face, you need to change just two lines of code to be able to run on IPUs.

 ## Flan-T5 resources